jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/1qO2qGuJNQI/0.jpg)](https://www.youtube.com/watch?v=1qO2qGuJNQI)

-For the remaining steps of this exercise copy and paste into the terminal and for those of you who need further descriptions continue reading here: [strimzi.io/quickstarts](https://strimzi.io/quickstarts/).
+For the remaining steps of this exercise is to copy and paste commands into the terminal and for those of you who need further descriptions continue to read here: [strimzi.io/quickstarts](https://strimzi.io/quickstarts/).

 **NB:** Make sure you have the Kubernetes cluster running locally and start reading from the section "Deploy Strimzi using installation files" in the above-mentioned [link](https://strimzi.io/quickstarts/).

 #### Essential files

 We have chosen to fetch the manifest files to remove an external dependencies.
-Therefore we recommend you familiarize yourself with the three mentioned files:
+Therefore we recommend you familiarize yourself with the two mentioned files:

 - [kafka.yaml](./kafka.yaml)
 - [kafka-extra.yaml](kafka-extra.yaml)